shankie-codes/redux-beacon-slack/README.md

 ##Motivation
 Redux Beacon listens to Redux actions and dispatches events to analytics platforms.
 Slack isn't an analytics platform, but our client wanted the same events that were going to Google Tag Manager to appear in Slack so that they could choose to take action on them.
 For instance, they wanted to know if a new person signed up for the app so that they could get in touch to find out more about what they needed.
 This could be accomplished in other ways, such as the excellent [Redux Saga](https://github.com/redux-saga/redux-saga), but we decided that it's quite nice to attach them onto the same action middleware.

+The current implmentation is quite naive and could do with improvement.

 ## Security/Spam
 If you were to include your Slack webhook address in your client-side bundle, it would be possible for a bot to scrap your webhook address and spam your organisation.
 Though it's not a major risk (as an incoming webhook doesn't allow access to the wider Slack API), it would still be good to avoid publishing this.